Nuitka/Nuitka/Developer_Manual.rst

 Code Generation Impact
 ----------------------

-Right now, code generation assumes that everything is a Python object, and does not take "int" or these at all, and it should remain like that for some time to come.
+Right now, code generation assumes that everything is a "PyObject \*", i.e. a Python object, and does not take "int" or these at all, and it should remain like that for some time to come.

 Instead, "ctypes" value friend will be asked give "Identifiers", like other codes do too from calls.
 And these need to be able to convert themselves to objects to work with the